buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 which executor to use when running the test.
 The executors are defined in your buildtest settings in :ref:`configuring_buildtest`.

-In this example we define variables using the `vars` section which is a Key/Value pair for variable assignment.
-The `run` section is required for script schema which defines the content of the test script.
+In this example we define variables using the ``vars`` property which is a Key/Value pair for variable assignment.
+The **run** section is required for script schema which defines the content of the test script.

 Let's look at a more interesting example, shown below is a multi line run